 The Otago climate can be harsh and the garden is at a higher altitude than most, but Jane has used plants that grow well here.
 Spring at Clachanburn features bulbs and blossoms, as well as leaf colours and textures.

 Pipfruit, stonefruit and a nut orchard add more diversity to the spring attractions.

 Chantecler Gardens, Queenstown

-If a trip to the deep south sounds like you, take a look at our Otago Farmhouse Gardens tour, departing November each year.
+If a trip to the far south sounds like you, take a look at our Otago Farmhouse Gardens tour, departing November each year.
 As well as the best of Otago's gardens, you'll love all the highlights of Queenstown and Central Otago and the Victorian Fete in Oamaru.
 Find See the full tour itinerary, inclusions, dates and photos here.